Finish Draft of Job Talk Paper To Send to Recommenders1

 Deadline for Scheduling Review of Materials with Law Teaching Placement Committee

-Please send your annotated CV with abstracts of each of your publications and works in progress as well as a one- or two-page abstract of your proposed job talk paper, and a draft of your research agenda to Professor William Eskridge, Jr., the Chair of our Law Teaching Committee this year. (firstname.lastname@example.org) NOTE: These documents should be in WORD format so that Prof. Eskridge can annotate or make editorial suggestions.
+Please email your annotated CV, your research agenda, and draft of your job market paper to Professor William Eskridge, Jr., the Chair of our Law Teaching Committee this year. (firstname.lastname@example.org) NOTE: These documents should be in WORD format so that Prof. Eskridge can annotate or make editorial suggestions.
 Doing this as soon as you can will give you time to make important revisions before your CV and research agenda must be turned in for inclusion in the Yale Law School CV book which is distributed to all hiring committees.
-(The deadline to submit your CV for this book is July 5)
+(The deadline to submit your CV for this book is July 6)

 Deadline for Submitting CV for Inclusion in YLS Candidate Book